 This program is designed to assist senior citizens with activities of daily living.
 The program will offer the support that is needed to enhance independent living and promote health and wellness through building healthy support systems and meaningful relationships.
 Our goal is to help senior citizens continue to live independently for as long as they can and give them something to look forward to.
 This includes light house cleaning, grocery/ personal care shopping, companion sitting, grooming (hair styling or cutting) and more.
 This program is reserved for seniors without families or limited family support.

 Extended senior services include senior trips, recreation activities, meal/meal assistance, literacy/educational opportunities, health awareness and intervention, festive events and more.
 These service are open to all seniors.

 This is an extended summer program that targets children age k-12 that are first time readers, below grade level reading or have reading disabilities.
-The goal for this program is to improve reading, writing and comprehension levels of our children so that they are better prepared throughout the academic school year and to reduce the number of children falling behind and below grade level in reading and comprehension.
+The goal is to teach students the value of letters and numbers and how they affect our lives.
+When letters come together they not only create words, but they create change , growth, power, opportunity and the pathway to a brighter future.
+We aim to improve reading, writing and comprehension levels of all participants so that they are better prepared throughout the academic school year and to reduce the number of children falling behind and below grade level in reading and comprehension.

 Spring and Summer Camp for kids will be available for children ages 3-13 on the spring break and during the summer months.
 The camp will provide age appropriate educational curriculum and fun- filled activities to include field trips.
 Snacks will be provided.